“One thing that marketers should always keep their eye on, is competitors. It’s not spying. ”- Nishit Nanda

 In these three films, we wanted to show real relationships; stories of family, love and the nuanced dynamics of interpersonal emotions in our everyday lives.

-The aim of this campaign is to position the brand on the platform of authentic closeness and deep partnership with the consumer.
+This campaign aims to position the brand on the platform of authentic closeness and deep partnership with the consumer.

 Hence, it was built on the brand’s promise of making precious moments beautiful, reminding us that our lives are filled with precious moments and we only need to be aware of them to make them unforgettably beautiful.